shir8may/movie-trailer-web-app/README.md

-# Movie Trailers Website
+# 🎬 Movie Trailer Web App

+A full-stack MERN web application developed in a six-member team during the QueenB Summer Camp.

-Welcome to the Movie Trailers Website!
-This project allows users to upload and share their favorite movie trailers.
-Users can view trailers uploaded by others and manage their own uploads through a personalized dashboard.
+The platform allows users to upload, search, filter, and view movie trailers, manage their own uploads, and interact with trailer content through a personalized user experience.

+## 👩‍💻 My Contributions

+- Developed functionality for validating new trailer submissions against existing database records to prevent duplicate entries.
+- Worked with the MERN stack as part of the project's full-stack development environment.
+- Independently learned and applied unfamiliar web development technologies within a limited project timeframe.

-## Features
+## ✨ Features

 - **Upload Trailers**: Users can upload their favorite movie trailers.
 - **View Trailers**: Browse through trailers uploaded by other users.
 - **User Dashboard**: Each user has a dashboard where they can view, edit, or delete their uploaded trailers.
 - **Authentication**: Users can sign up, log in, and manage their accounts, including a "Forgot Password" feature.
-- **Home Page**: A user-friendly homepage displays all available trailers.
+- **Search and Filtering**: Users can search and filter available trailers.
-- **YouTube API Integration**: Trailers are presented through the YouTube API, ensuring a seamless viewing experience.
+- **YouTube API Integration**: Trailers are presented through the YouTube API.

 ## Technology Stack